i-am-rohit/zomato-dashboard/README.md

 <b>Questions</b> <br>
 The analysis that we are going to perform shall answer the following questions:

-Total restaurants and total cuisines all over the world?
+Total restaurants and total cuisines all over the world?<br><br>
-Which countries have the greatest number of restaurants enrolled in Zomato?
+Which countries have the greatest number of restaurants enrolled in Zomato?<br>
-Which cities in India have the greatest number of "value for money restaurants?
+Which cities in India have the greatest number of "value for money restaurants?<br>
-What are the top 10 cuisines that have the highest number of votes in India.?
+What are the top 10 cuisines that have the highest number of votes in India.?<br>
-Which countries have restaurants that deliver online?
+Which countries have restaurants that deliver online?<br>
-In terms of the number of restaurants, which locality has the most?
+In terms of the number of restaurants, which locality has the most?<br>
-Which Restaurants have Good Cuisine and an average rating?
+Which Restaurants have Good Cuisine and an average rating?<br>